-Canstar Blue’s review of at-home hair dyes has seen Napro Palette, Revlon, Clairol Nice’n Easy, Schwarzkopf, L’Oréal and Garnier rated on hair care, durability, ease of use, product accuracy, colour variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s review of at-home hair dyes has seen Garnier, L’Oréal, Schwarzkopf, Revlon, Nice’n Easy (Clairol) and Napro Palette rated on hair care, longevity, ease of use, product accuracy, colour variety, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 Whether you want a complete colour overhaul or simply need to touch up your greys, you can now confidently skip the hair salon and DIY at home with packet hair dyes.
 Pharmacy and supermarket shelves are packed full with all different kinds of hair colouring products, from permanent and semi-permanent solutions to touch-up gels and wash-out products.
-It’s no wonder half of our survey respondents (57%) have tried multiple brands of hair dye, while more than a quarter (28%) have tried multiple products of the same brand.
+It’s no wonder nearly half of our survey respondents (44%) have tried multiple brands of hair dye, while nearly a quarter (23%) have tried multiple products of the same brand.
 So, which at-home hair dyes can you trust to deliver glossy results, without leaving your wallet dry?

 So, which brands were rated best and which got hairy reviews?
-Napro Palette was the highlight in our latest ratings for the second year in a row after brushing up five stars in the majority of categories ─ including overall satisfaction!
+Garnier was the highlight in our latest ratings after brushing up five stars in various categories ─ including overall satisfaction!

-Here are the best brands for at-home hair dye in Australia, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best brands for at-home hair dye in Australia, as rated by consumers in Canstar Blue’s latest review:

 Semi-permanent (or temporary) hair dye tends to fade faster than permanent hair dye and starts to progressively lose colour with every shampoo, as well as with general exposure to air.
 But both types of hair dyes can be damaging to your hair, especially if you colour frequently.
 Although permanent hair colouring can cause more damage because, unlike semi-permanent hair dye, permanent dyes contain bleach and often use stronger chemicals that stay on your hair for longer.